 The Importance of Balance

 Being a change management consultant is a balancing act that demands constant awareness of the situations around you.
-For detail-oriented multi-taskers with a broad worldview, this is a role you’ll thrive in.
+If you are a detail-oriented multi-taskers with a broad worldview, this is a role you’ll thrive in.

-A large part of the job is coming up with time-sensitive solutions.
-But your ideas can’t be made in haste, or they run the risk of being underdeveloped and damaging to the company and its employees.
+Another part of the job is coming up with time-sensitive solutions.
+However, your ideas can’t be made in haste, or they run the risk of being underdeveloped and damaging to the company and its employees.
 You may also have to handle personal workplace matters like instructing cultural sensitivity training or assessing how to respond to behavioral issues.
 This requires you to communicate policies clearly while also presenting them in a way that people will be receptive to them.

 Balancing the push and pull of multifaceted issues and having the ability to see changes from multiple viewpoints is an important part of change management consulting.